gitlabhq/omnibus-gitlab/doc/settings/database.md

     ```

   NOTE: **Note:**
-  Connecting to PostgreSQL 12 (alongside with amending `postgresql['version'] = 12`) will currently break the [GitLab Backup/Restore](https://docs.gitlab.com/ee/raketasks/backup_restore.html)functionality unless the v12 client binaries are available on the file system.
+  Connecting to PostgreSQL 12 (alongside with amending `postgresql['version'] = 12`) will currently break the [GitLab Backup/Restore](https://docs.gitlab.com/ee/raketasks/backup_restore.html) functionality unless the v12 client binaries are available on the file system.
 More on this topic can be found under [backup and restore a non-packaged database](#backup-and-restore-a-non-packaged-postgresql-database).
   This problem with missing 12 client binaries is partially resolved in GitLab 13.3 where PostgreSQL 12 is shipped with Omnibus GitLab.
 This problem will be tackled in this epic: [Add support for PostgreSQL 12](https://gitlab.com/groups/gitlab-org/-/epics/2374).

   NOTE: **Note:**